What is the purpose of the National Reference Test?

 - WizCom Exam Pen

 Reading pens are only suitable for assisting with reading one or two words in a sentence and are not suitable for all candidates who qualify for a reader.
 Candidates should be familiar and experienced with using these pens in order to get an accurate reading.
+Please note that due to the confidential nature of these test materials, Read, Write, Gold software cannot be used.

 The following modifications to the test and computer based arrangements can be used: